How to create and share links to Google reviewsBy Solange Messier

 How to create links to Google reviews: A step-by-step guide

-Google business review links are links that businesses can share with their customers, giving them an easy shortcut to leave a Google review.
+Google business review links are links that businesses can share with their customers, giving them an easy shortcut to leave a Google review without having to share a link to the Business Profile URL.
 There’s more than one way to create Google review links, and we’ll go over them all here.

 There are a couple of different ways review links can be displayed as: